patooworld/PWCloud/Microsoft-Ignite-lab.md

 }
 ```

 If you have written a VS Code extension before you will notice that this code uses some VS Code APIs to open the generated script.
-SQL Operations Studio exposes most existing VS Code APIs for extension authors to use.
+Azure Data Studio exposes most existing VS Code APIs for extension authors to use.

 ## Finishing Touches
 At this point you should have a working wizard that scripts the selected object.
 To try it out save the **`extension.ts`** file and run the extension like before.
 Connect to the saved server in Object Explorer and press `ctrl+shift+p` to open the command palette, then type "Open Script As Wizard" and hit enter to open the wizard.
 You can interact with the wizard and it will create the requested script when you go through both pages and click "Done".